-The Philips Sonicare ProtectiveClean 4100 is a nifty, affordable little electric toothbrush that’s 7 times more effective at getting rid of dental plaque than a manual toothbrush – and comes with some handy features often seen only with premium models.
+This Philips Sonicare ProtectiveClean 4100 review shows it’s a nifty, affordable little electric toothbrush that’s 7 times more effective at getting rid of dental plaque than a manual toothbrush – and comes with some handy features often seen only with premium models.

 If you’re in a rush, check out the answers to these 3 big questions in this Philips Sonicare ProtectiveClean 4100 review that should give you enough information to make a smart choice.